barrett370/ROT/content/Research/Interviews/university-students.md

 S2: I don't really care as long as my personal information isn't being sold and mined by companies outside of what I gave it away for.

+S3: I saw that thing about Huawei in the news - something about tracking all your data on your phone.
+That's why I have an iPhone.

+S4: I don't use any IoT devices.

+S5: I try and keep my privacy to the maximum - I've switched from Whatsapp to telegram for encrypted communications etc. I am quite concerned with the directions we are going with digital assistants.

+S6: I'm really not that fussed - I don't have anything to hide.
+I love Siri and use it daily.

+S7: As long as they don't store my personal stuff then I'm okay with it.

 ## Would sensors for room occupancy tracking concern you?

 S1: As long as it isn't extended to be used to track specific people then it seems okay.

 S2: No not really - the concept doesn't seem as intrusive as CCTV and it stores no personal tracking information.

+S3: Not at all.

+S4: I would prefer not to be tracked but as long as it can't be used to identify people then it's fine.

+S5: Not really - I would be concerned with cameras.

+S6: No

+S7: Yeah - if they were taking loads of photos I wouldn't really like to go there - I look like trash in the library!

 ## What features would our product have to have in order for you to use it over current solutions or just not checking availability?